 Hile, tykky, räntä, loska, nuoska, kuura and puuteri.
-These Finnish terms for snow are only the tip of the iceberg.
-Having grown up in the middle of freezing temperatures, the Finnish people have an unusually extensive variety of words that refer to snow.
+These Finnish words for snow are only the tip of the iceberg.
+Here are some great ways to have fun in the snow.

 Whereas puuteri means light, newly fallen snow in freezing temperatures, räntä refers to the heavy and wet snow that falls when the temperature is near zero.
 The state of snow changes with the temperature, and it also affects the way people live with snow at any given time.
 Lapland has snow cover from November to early May.
 As a result, we have also invented many snow activities to enjoy the winter weather.
 Try these 8 ways to fall in love with snow: